Smith Corona: Mid-century

 In 1962, Smith Corona changed its corporate name to SCM Corporation and adopted the tribar SCM logo.
 In 1967, SCM purchased the Allied Paper Corporation for $33 million.
-The new paper-making division was named SCM Allied Paper.
-In the same year, SCM also merged with The Glidden paint company.
+The paper-making division was named SCM Allied Paper.
+The same year, SCM merged with The Glidden paint company.
 Glidden was reorganized as the Glidden-Durkee division of SCM.
 One reason for this merger was that Glidden saw SCM's bid as a "White Knight" bid in preference to an alternative offer from Greatamerica Corporation in Dallas, Texas and General Aniline & Film of New York.
 In its turn, the acquisition put the (now much larger) SCM itself beyond the reach of any potential hostile bidders of the time.
 It was also hoped that Glidden's research into paper coatings would be useful in SCM's copier business.

 The "Letterpack" product of 1967 was a handset on which personal voice messages could be recorded on small tape cartridges which could be mailed to the recipient (who needed another handset to replay it).
-The cartridges lasted 3, 6 or 10 minutes, and a pair of handsets cost $7.
+The cartridges lasted 3, 6 or 10 minutes, and a pair of handsets cost $70.

 In 1965, SCM was instrumental in developing smaller computers for the business market.
 The basic computer consisted of an electric typewriter, plug boards, card readers, paper and mag tape readers.
 The client would purchase a computer and programs specifically designed for their operation.
 This data processing division was eventually sold to Control Data Corporation in the early '70s.

 In 1966, SCM bought the consumer product company Proctor Silex, manufacturers of toasters and can-openers.

-In 1973, a new typewriter manufacturing facility, employing 1,300 people, was erected in Singapore.